openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 Today OCP supports deploying a cluster which only has a single control-plane node and no additional workers.

-There's been recent demand from OCP to also formally support deployment of single control-plane node clusters with additional (non control-plane) worker nodes.
+There's been recent demand for OCP to also formally support deployment of single control-plane node clusters with additional (non control-plane) worker nodes.